Leukas/LRUMT/README.md

 # Low-Resource Unsupervised Machine Translation (LRUMT)
 This repository contains scripts helpful for reproducing the results in:

 Lukas Edman, Antonio Toral, and Gertjan van Noord.
 2020.
-Low-Resource Unsupervised NMT: Diagnosing the Problem and Providing a Linguistically Motivated Solution. *The 22nd Annual Conference of the European Association for Machine Translation (EAMT 2020)* (Accepted).
+Low-Resource Unsupervised NMT: Diagnosing the Problem and Providing a Linguistically Motivated Solution. *The 22nd Annual Conference of the European Association for Machine Translation (EAMT 2020)*.

 ### Requirements
 - Python 3